I’m about to say a true thing. I'M ABOUT TO SAY A TRUE THING!

 I used to watch Degrassi.

-Back in 2007, my family bought a rundown, old cabin in Maine.
+Back in 2007, my family bought a rundown cabin in Maine.
 I loved it up there, or at least that's what I told my parents.
 Honestly, it felt like a jail sentence.
 The house was in desperate need of renovations, as was the television situation; the only channels we got were the Spanish news and The-N. That summer The-N was airing a Degrassi marathon and I got hooked because that's a thing that happened back when you were locked into whatever was on TV.
 I now dig up shit on the internet professionally, but in retrospect, it must have always been in my blood because somewhere in the midst of the marathon, I began stalking and friending the Degrassi actors on Facebook.
-(Yeah I’m a creep, I know.)
-Well, as fate would have it, one of those actors I friended was named....

 Well, I don’t know why—mainly procrastination—but today, I decided to check and see if by some miracle of miracles I was still friends with Drake.

-Other than the pics of him running through the six with his various woes, there’s not much to tweet home about.
-There’s a video of a (probably) drunk Drake chasing people around with a pellet gun yelling “I feel like Tip!” but I’m still figuring out how to steal it from Facebook and put it here (stay tuned).
-The account is still active, but Drake hasn’t been active in a long long time.
-His last status update was “d'd'd'd'd'd'd'd'd'd'd'd'd'd'do that.” on February 1, 2008—what a way to go out.
-Still, it’s interesting to scroll through his timeline, because you really get a sense of his come up.
+Drake's last status update was “d'd'd'd'd'd'd'd'd'd'd'd'd'd'do that.” on February 1, 2008—what a way to go out.
+Still, it’s interesting to scroll through his timeline because you really get a sense of his come up.
 For example, there’s a shit ton of party invites and struggle rappers trying to get next to him.
 But if you go way back, it’s cool to see people say “I saw your video” or "the mixtape is great!”

-The bigger Drake got, the more comments he got, the more people wanted a piece of him.
+The bigger Drake became, the more comments his page received, the more people wanted a piece of him.

 The real question is, should I poke him?